Kingdom of Jaisalmer: History

-The state of Jaisalmer had its foundations in what remains of the Empire ruled by the Bhati dynasty from the mid-12th century CE until 1947.

-The Bhatis of Jaisalmer belonged to the Yadava clan of Rajputs.
-They reportedly originated in Mathura through a common ancestor named Rao Bhati, a descendant of Pradyumna.
-According to the seventeenth-century Nainsi ri Khyat, the Bhatis after losing Mathura moved to Bhatner in Lakhi Jungle, and from there to other locations in western and northwestern India including Punjab.
+The Bhatis of Jaisalmer belonged to the Bhati dynasty, a Yaduvanshi clan of Rajputs.
+They reportedly originated in Mathura through a common ancestor named Rao Bhati, who is claimed to be a descendant of Pradyumna.
+According to the seventeenth-century Nainsi ri Khyat, the Bhatis after losing Mathura moved to Bhatner in Lakhi Jungle, and from there to other locations in western and northwestern India including Rajasthan and Punjab.
 Rao Bhati conquered and annexed territories from 14 princes in Punjab, including the area of what is now modern-day Lahore.
-He is also credited with establishing the modern town of Bathinda in the Lakhi Jungle area in the 3rd century.

-Early Bhati rulers ruled over large empire stretching from Ghazni in modern-day Afghanistan to Sialkot, Lahore and Rawalpindi in modern-day Pakistan to Bhatinda, Muktsar & Hanumangarh in Modern day India.
-The empire crumbled over time because of continuous invasions from the central Asia.
-According to Satish Chandra, the Hindu Shahis of Afghanistan made an alliance with the Bhati rulers of Multhan, because they wanted to end the slave raids made by the Turkic ruler of Ghazni, however the alliance was defeated by Alp Tigin in 977 CE.
-Bhati dominions continued to be shifted towards the South as they ruled Multan, then finally got pushed into Cholistan and Jaisalmer where Rawal Devaraja built Dera Rawal / Derawar.
-Jaisalmer was the new capital founded in 1156 by Maharawal Jaisal Singh and the state took its name from the capital.
+He is also credited with establishing the modern town of Bathinda in the Lakhi Jungle area in the 3rd century.According to Satish Chandra, the Hindu Shahis of Afghanistan made an alliance with the Bhati rulers of Multan, because they wanted to end the slave raids made by the Turkic ruler of Ghazni, however the alliance was defeated by Alp-Tegin in 977 CE.

+In 1156, Rawal Jaisal moved his capital from Lodhruva to Jaisalmer and the state took its name from this new capital.

-Rawal Jaisal Bhati, founder of Jaisalmer Fort.
+Rawal Jaisal, founder of Jaisalmer Fort.

 Jaisalmer Fort, built in 1156 AD by the Rajput Rawal (ruler) Jaisal.

 Around 1299 CE, Rawal Jait Singh I faced a long siege by Alauddin Khalji of Delhi Sultanate, who is said to have been provoked by a Bhati raid on his treasure caravan.
 By the end of the siege, facing certain defeat, the Bhati Rajput women committed 'Jauhar', and the male warriors under the command of Mularaja met their fatal end in battle with the Sultan's forces.
 For a few years after the successful siege, the fort remained under the sway of Delhi Sultanate, before being eventually reoccupied by some surviving Bhatis.

 In 1541 CE, Rawal Lunakaran also fought Mughal emperor Humayun when the latter attacked the fort on his way to Ajmer.
 He also offered his daughter in marriage to emperor Akbar.
 Mughals controlled the fort until 1762.

 The treaty between the East India Company and Mulraj on 12 December 1818 allowed the Mulraj to retain control of the fort and provided for protection from invasion.
 After the death of Mulraj in 1820, his grandson Gaj Singh inherited control of the fort.